 The plant is often used in the form of tincture, extract or capsule and additionally as a tea.
 While it can be and is used as a single, you'll often find this herb in an immune supportive formula or a blended tea.

-Here at WishGarden, we use both the E. aungustifolia and E. purpurea species, and these can be found in our Kick-Ass Immune, Kick-Ass Biotic, Kick-Ass Daily Immune, Kick-Ass Allergy, Tree Country Allergy & Sinus, as well as, our Daily Immune for Kids, Kick-It Allergy for Kids, Kick-It Immune for Kids, Kick-It Biotic for Kids and our Ear-Be-Well combo.
+Here at WishGarden, we use both the E. aungustifolia and E. purpurea species, and these can be found in our Kick-Ass Immune Activator, Kick-Ass Biotic, Kick-Ass Daily Immune, Kick-Ass Allergy Seasonal Rescue, Tree Country Allergy & Sinus, as well as, our Daily Immune Builder For Kids, Kick-It Allergy Seasonal Rescue For Kids, Kick-It Immune Activator For Kids, Kick-It Biotic Immune Hero For Kids and our Ear-Be-Well combo pack.